highered-esricanada/Parallel-GTFS-Workflow/package/code/readme.md

 <strong>Note</strong>: The python scripts in the data_engineering and util folders are not necessarily connected to each other, but rather signify which sub-folder they belong to.

 ## Data Storage
 Sends the output transit metrics to MongoDB for storage.
-Extensive documentation including backend code can be viewed in the [**gtfs_storage**](gtfs_storage) folder.
 This component has not reached maturity and unfortunately is not included in the package.